swampservers/contrib/README.md

 Don't worry about workshop addons or any of that.
 All files in here will be automatically uploaded to workshop.
 (Except lua which isn't run off of workshop)

 PLEASE FORMAT YOUR LUA CODE USING https://fptje.github.io/glualint-web/

+# Contributing

+If you wish to contribute to this repository, either pick a task from the [tasklist](https://github.com/swampservers/contrib/issues/230) or suggestions from our [Discord](https://swampservers.net/discord).

+If you wish to get paid for the work you put in this repository, please contact [Echo](https://discord.com/users/425341154452701185) to decide on a deadline for the task / suggestion you wish to code.
+At that point you can already start working on it, and you will be reminded later of the reward decided by Swamp.

+If you are working on something that does not have a deadline, you may not get as high of a reward from Swamp.

+Depending on wether or not you manage to finish the project you started before the deadline you and [Echo](https://discord.com/users/425341154452701185) agreed on, will determine the amount of money you recieve in the end.

 # How Tos